Group 1000005474

 In today’s digital world, having a fast website is crucial to keeping visitors interested.
 One way to speed up your site is by using Redis object caching.
 This method helps your website quickly retrieve and show content by storing the results of database queries.

-This guide will walk you through setting up a Redis Object Cache for your WordPress site.
 But first, let’s grasp the basics of caching and object caching in simple terms before diving into the technical stuff.

 What is cache?

-Cache (client-side caching) is popularly defined as the temporary storage where the data is stored and can be accessed quickly.
+Cache (client-side caching) is popularly defined as the temporary storage where data is stored and can be accessed quickly.

-Let’s take an example: Imagine your browser saving website files when you visit a site for the first time.
+Let’s take an example: Imagine your browser saves website files when you visit a site for the first time.
 When you return to the same site later, your browser quickly retrieves the files from its stored cache, making the website load faster.

 What is object caching, and why is it important?